 If you think this doesn’t make sense, you’re right.
 It doesn’t, and that’s why the price signaling theory is based on consumers not having perfect information about what makes products quality high.
 In this scenario, companies can alter people’s beliefs regarding what “quality” means.
 When consumers don’t have the knowledge and expertise to determine quality for themselves, they consider the price itself to be a quality indicator.

 Back to the iPhone example, most people don’t have the technical knowledge to determine which smartphone is superior in terms of specs.
 So, on paper, an Android phone might outperform an iPhone in all technical aspects.
 The screen is better, the camera is better, and the processor is faster.

-Successful price signalling requires lots of work upfront.
+Successful price signaling requires lots of work upfront.
 Here’s what you should do to make sure that your new prices achieve the intended results.

 1. Conduct a full analysis

 Before you even start thinking about your new prices, you should take your time to do enough research.
-This includes analysing everything from your product and market to your consumers and competitors.
+This includes analyzing everything from your product and market to your consumers and competitors.

 Compare the quality of your competitors’ product to what you’re offering, and understand how your customers perceive quality in that market.

 2. Figure out how to bring premium quality to your marketing

 After you know what “premium” even means in your market, you should start thinking about the type of marketing that’ll work with your new premium image.
 As we’ve discussed earlier, the marketing should be on the same level as your proposed product quality in order for price signaling to achieve the best results.